mkhouse/Weekday-Garbage-Clock/README.md

 I think a few of these libraries are not needed for this project, but if you plan to try other projects with your Matrix Portal it's good to have all of these.

+## Ideas for future work
+I'm working on incorporating the buttons on the Matrix Portal to show a scrolling message when it's time to take the garbage out that's dismissed with one of the buttons on the Matrix Portal.

+It would be possible to turn this into a daily chore clock, with different bmp images for different tasks and multiple tasks for each day.